bloovis/marc.mirror/README.md

 Respond to the password prompt by entering a hard-to-guess password.

-In the following examples, replace `**password**` with the password you just assigned to the kanopy user.
+In the following examples, replace `**password**` with the password you just assigned to the kanopy user, and replace rpl or RPL with your library instance name.

 #### Add kanopy patron